This a living document continuously updated by the community and therefore a work in progress.

 Please check the protection tab to see all metrics for the different LP positions you have, such as how many fees you’ve earned, your ROI (return on investment), daily/weekly APR (annual percentage rate) and more.

 You will get the swap fees for swaps in one direction.
-The APY is dependent on trading activity, and fluctuates accordingly, as well as BNT liquidity mining rewards that Bancor governance has approved for distribution to the pool on a weekly basis.
+The APY is dependent on trading activity, and fluctuates accordingly, as well as BNT liquidity mining rewards that Bancor governance has approved for distribution to the pool.

 Please refer to the “Fees + Rewards” column in the Protection tab.